-- SECTION 2. (a) The policies and standards contained in this section shall be adopted and implemented by the commission through its rules and regulations, selection of and contracts with individuals and agencies to act as fiduciary or provide fiduciary services, decisions regarding persons being served or to be served by the commission, and other such ways as the commission may determine. - (b) A guardianship, conservatorship or other fiduciary relationship shall be established only when necessary to meet the needs of the incapacitated person and when such needs cannot be satisfied using a less restrictive alternative. - (c) Each such fiduciary relationship shall be established and structured so that the incapacitated person is allowed to make his or her own decisions to the maximum extent possible. - (d) A guardian, conservator or other fiduciary shall exercise authority only as necessitated by the incapacitated person's mental and adaptive limitations, and to, the extent possible, shall encourage the incapacitated person to participate in decisions, to act on his or her own behalf and to develop or regain the capacity to manage personal affairs.
-A guardian, conservator or other fiduciary shall consider the expressed desires and personal values of the incapacitated person when making decisions and shall otherwise act in the incapacitated person's best interest and exercise reasonable care, diligence and prudence.
-It shall be assumed until demonstrated otherwise that such incapacitated person would choose to live in the least restrictive appropriate environment.
+148 commonwealth which its services have produced; (6) a determination of the feasibility of 149 utilizing volunteers to assist the commission in the delivery of services; and (7) a detailed plan 150 and cost estimate for any recommended expansion of the service, including any savings to the 151 commonwealth which such expansion might reasonably be expected to produce.
+152 Section 2. (a) The policies and standards contained in this section shall be 153 adopted and implemented by the commission through its rules and regulations, selection of and 154 contracts with individuals and agencies to act as fiduciary or provide fiduciary services, 155 decisions regarding persons being served or to be served by the commission, and other such 156 ways as the commission may determine.
+157 A guardianship, conservatorship or other fiduciary relationship shall be (b) 158 established only when necessary to meet the needs of the incapacitated person and when such 159 needs cannot be satisfied using a less restrictive alternative.
+160 (c) Each such fiduciary relationship shall be established and structured so that 161 the incapacitated person is allowed to make his or her own decisions to the maximum extent 162 possible.
+163 (d) A guardian, conservator or other fiduciary shall exercise authority only as 164 necessitated by the incapacitated person's mental and adaptive limitations, and to, the extent 165 possible, shall encourage the incapacitated person to participate in decisions, to act on his or her 166 own behalf and to develop or regain the capacity to manage personal affairs.
+A guardian, 167 conservator or other fiduciary shall consider the expressed desires and personal values of the 168 incapacitated person when making decisions and shall otherwise act in the incapacitated person's 169 best interest and exercise reasonable care, diligence and prudence.
+It shall be assumed until demonstrated otherwise that such incapacitated person would choose to live in the leastrestrictive appropriate environment.